tmux-plugins/tmux-sessionist/README.md

 ### Features

 - `prefix + g` - prompts for session name and switches to it.
-Performs 'kind-of' name completion.<br/>
+Performs auto-completion using fzf.<br/>
   Faster than the built-in `prefix + s` prompt for long session lists.
 - `prefix + C` (shift + c) - prompt for creating a new session by name.
 - `prefix + X` (shift + x) - kill current session without detaching tmux.